 The Grutas de Cacahuamilpa are some amazing caves in Central Mexico that are relatively unknown to foreign tourists.

 We were blown away when we visited.
 The sheer size of the caves is mindblowing.
 Pictures will never do it justice.
-You have to be there in person to appreciate how huge and beautiful these caves are.
+You must be there in person to appreciate these caves’ vast and beautifulness.

-So let’s dive in and find out all about visiting these fascinating caves a few hours south of Mexico City.
+So, let’s dive in and find out about visiting these fascinating caves, a few hours south of Mexico City.

 This post may contain affiliate links.
 Please see our disclosure for more information.
 As an Amazon Associate, we earn from qualifying purchases (if applicable).

-The word Cacahuamilpa translates to “fertile peanut planting field”.
-It is a Nautl word, one of Mexico’s indigenous cultures.
-They named the area this because it is a good place to grow peanuts.
+The word Cacahuamilpa translates to “fertile peanut planting field.”
+It is a Nautl word, one of Mexico’s Indigenous cultures.
+The area was named because it is a good place to grow peanuts.

-In pre-hispanic times many indigenous tribes did not enter the cave system.
-They believed that the rock formations in the caves were evil spirits.
-So it was believed to be bad luck to enter the cave.
+In pre-Hispanic times, many Indigenous tribes did not enter the cave system.
+They believed that the rock formations in the caves were evil spirits, and it was considered bad luck to enter.

-The modern history of the cave started in 1834 when a rich man from a nearby town was hidden in the caves during a dispute with another local man.
-He returned to his hometown and told everyone about the amazing caves he was hidden in.
+The cave’s modern history started in 1834 when a rich man from a nearby town was hidden in the caves during a dispute with another local man.
+He returned to his hometown and told everyone about the amazing caves he had been hidden in.

 After this point, people started to visit the caves.
-They opened for tourists in 1920 and the area was declared a National Park by the Mexican Government in 1936.
+They opened for tourists in 1920, and the Mexican government declared the area a National Park in 1936.

 How to get to Grutas de Cacahuamilpa